 Studies indicate that the site was occupied from 1190 AD to about 1260 AD.
 It appears that the site was abandoned around 1300 AD.

-Debates rage as to why the occupants left the settlement but climatic change seems to be the main culprit.
-The Cliff Palace as finally rediscovered in 1888 by Richard Wetherill and Charlie Mason whilst they searched for stray cattle.
+Debates rage as to why the occupants left the settlement, but climatic change seems to be the leading culprit.
+The Cliff Palace was rediscovered in 1888 by Richard Wetherill and Charlie Mason whilst they searched for stray cattle.

-It was settled around 1000 AD by Norse farmers thought to have arrived from Iceland.
+It was settled around 1000 AD by Norse farmers who were thought to have arrived from Iceland.
 The site was probably home to about 4,000 people during its height.

-The Western Settlement would die off in the 14th Century and with Eastern Settlement lasting a little longer before being abandoned.
+The Western Settlement would be abandoned in the 14th century, with Eastern Settlement lasting a little longer before also being abandoned.